Rajah01/Alarm.bat/README.md

  ------------------------

-Substitution strings may be used to display (or, if sensible, speak) messages containing control &nbsp; &nbsp;characters which have special meaning to Windows/DOS, or to the Batch processor, in &nbsp; &nbsp;contexts particular to each character.
+<b>Substitution strings</b> may be used to display (or, if sensible, speak) messages containing control
+ &nbsp; &nbsp;characters which have special meaning to Windows/DOS, or to the Batch processor, in &nbsp; &nbsp;contexts particular to each character.
 Many control characters cannot be directly &nbsp; &nbsp;manipulated by BATch files.
 Mileage WILL vary; the only way to know for sure whether